 The Shark IZ201UK also comes with a dusting brush, upholstery brush, 20cm crevice tool, and a tote bag for storage.
 These are a standard mix of accessories for a cordless vacuum, and they can be used with or without the wand.

-While the three tools do improve the versatility of the vacuum, there isn’t a motorised mini-tool, which is a shame.
+While we think the three tools improve the versatility of the vacuum, there isn’t a motorised mini-tool, which is a shame.
 A mini turbo tool comes in handy for deeper cleaning areas like stairs and upholstery.

 Tip: You’ll need to upgrade to either the IZ201UKT for the pet tool, or the IZ251UKT for the tool and an extra battery.